Yellow group — PIVOTAL POINT

 Seems like: PIVOTAL POINT → Actually: GREEN THINGS

-while the Statue of Liberty is a landmark, it is included in the GREEN THINGS category due to its green patina
+while the Statue of Liberty is a landmark, it is also green due to its copper exterior, making it a member of the GREEN THINGS group

 Seems like: GREEN THINGS → Actually: PIVOTAL POINT